-Thermal radiation and smoke from the fire, overpressure and spill fragments arising from the bursting of tanks.
+Thermal radiation and smoke from fires, overpressure and shrapnel from the bursting of tanks.

-Burns from thermal radiation and smoke-induced breathing difficulties, contusions caused by excessive pressure, and wounds caused by scattering shards.
+Burns from thermal radiation and smoke-induced breathing difficulties, contusions caused by excessive pressure, and wounds caused by shrapnel.

-More perpendicular to the wind direction outside of the danger zone when you are outside.
+If you are outside, move perpendicular to the direction of the wind outside of the danger zone.
 Cover the airways.
-Close all doors, windows and ventilation openings in the rooms.
+If you are inside, close all doors, windows, and ventilation openings.
 Avoid sparks!

 The injured person must be taken to a safe place and laid down on the abdomen.
 In case of flame burns, extinguish the clothing with the help of a blanket or a carpet and start cooling quickly.